cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 private RemoteSystemWatcher mWatcher = null;
 ```

-Before you create a watcher and start discovering devices, you must determine which discovery filters your app will apply.
-This can be decided by user input or hard-coded into the app, depending on your use case.
+Before you create a watcher and start discovering devices, you may wish to add discovery filters to determine which kinds of devices your app will target.
+These can be determined by user input or hard-coded into the app, depending on your use case.

 ```Java
 private void onStartWatcherClicked() {